scrollmapper/bible_databases/README.md

 - Bible in Basic English (BBE)
 - World English Bible (WEB)
 - Young's Literal Translation (YLT)
+- Literal Standard Version (LSV)

-All included Bible translations are in the public domain.
+All included Bible translations are in the public domain, except for LSV, which is Licensed under `CC BY-SA 4.0 DEED`.

 *Please let me know if any verses/text were inaccurately transferred in conversion.*